Hong Chau: Awards and nominations

-Chau had a supporting role in the 2017 film Downsizing and was nominated for several awards, including Golden Globe Award for Best Supporting Actress – Motion Picture and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
+Chau had a supporting role in the 2017 film Downsizing and was nominated for several awards, including Golden Globe Award for Best Supporting Actress – Motion Picture and Actor Award for Outstanding Performance by a Female Actor in a Supporting Role.
 Considered a probable nominee for the Academy Award for Best Supporting Actress at the 90th Academy Awards, (Note: Sources have mentioned Chau as a potential candidate for the 90th Academy Awards.) she was not nominated.
 (Note: Sources have noted that Chau's absence from the Oscar nominations was one of the biggest snubs and surprises of the 90th Academy Awards.)
 USA Todays Andrea Mandell said, "Hong Chau was snubbed ... a nomination many had assumed was a lock given the strength of her performance as a Vietnamese refugee."

 Chau also had a supporting role in the 2022 film The Whale and was nominated for the Academy Award for Best Supporting Actress for the first time.
-She was also nominated for other supporting-actress awards including the Gotham Independent Film Award for Outstanding Supporting Performance, the BAFTA Award for Best Actress in a Supporting Role, and the SAG Award for Outstanding Performance by a Female Actor in a Supporting Role.
+She was also nominated for other supporting-actress awards including the Gotham Independent Film Award for Outstanding Supporting Performance, the BAFTA Award for Best Actress in a Supporting Role, and the Actor Award for Outstanding Performance by a Female Actor in a Supporting Role.